 If we had to choose we’d say go with the Sony WF-1000XM3.
 These earbuds have broader appeal, better sound and are cheaper.
 The design will also appeal to most people, as will the extra battery life.

 But it’s a very close call.
 The AirPods Pro have good noise-cancellation and fit well.
 It’s also a bonus that they’re water-resistant and have the added hearing health feature.
-It’s also worth bearing in mind that if you already own Apple products, including an iPhone, the AirPods Pro make a lot of sense.
+It’s also worth bearing in mind that if you already own Apple products, including an iPhone, the AirPods Pro make a lot of sense, and Dolby Atmos support makes them ideal for watching TV shows and films.

 Given there’s not much in it when it comes to pricing and battery life, the choice is also largely down to personal preference.
 If you like the AirPods aesthetic, you’re still getting a very premium pair of wireless earbuds.